tzdwq8/stock-analysis/README.md

 ## Analysis

-Since the next step is to perform an analysis of the entire market, the VBA code the supports the macro was refracted in order to reduce the processing time.
+Since the next step is to perform an analysis of the entire market, the VBA code that supports the macro was refracted in order to reduce the processing time.
 The original code was:

 ![Original Code](https://user-images.githubusercontent.com/85590155/123531667-c3fc7100-d6c3-11eb-85a1-48f2d919cb99.PNG)